hl7au/au-fhir-ps/input/pagecontent/comparison.md

 - [International Patient Summary Implementation Guide 2.0.0](https://build.fhir.org/ig/HL7/fhir-ips/)
 - [AU Core Implementation Guide 2.0.0](https://build.fhir.org/ig/hl7au/au-fhir-core/)

-Relationships between AU PS, AU Core, AUCDI, and the above key implementation guides is described in [Relationship with other IGs](relationship.html).
+Relationships between AU PS, AU Core, AUCDI, and the above key implementation guides are described in [Relationship with other IGs](relationship.html).

 International Patient Access (IPA) and International Patient Summary (IPS) are specifically referenced, as these are the international specifications intended for use in patient summary use cases.